 - EXSC 4400 Exercise and Sport Administration (3 credits)

 - EXSC 4500 Advanced Strength and Conditioning (3 credits)

 - EXSC 4901 Practicum in Exercise Science (3 credits)

-Major Electives (3 credits)
+Major Electives (minimum of 3 credits)

 - EXSC 3900 Sports Supplements for Athletic Performance